jphelps413/eloquent-javascript/README.md

 A cloned node webpack repo to contain the exercises from [Eloquent Javascript](http://eloquentjavascript.net/).
-After cloning this run *npm install* and then you should be able to *npm run build*.
+After cloning this run *npm install* and then you should be able to *npm start* to bring up the build watcher and open a window running the code in a browser.

 ### git hooks